 - When should someone be hospitalized because of chronic migraine?

 - What percentage of people do not get better with adequate treatment, and how do I know if I’m one of them?

 - Why are some doctors still unaware of chronic migraine, and how can this problem be addressed?

 Find more about David Dodick, MD and his work here:

 David Dodick, MD

 Director of Headache Program

-Dr. David Dodick is a world leader in the field of headache and migraine.
-He is a professor of neurology at the Mayo Clinic College of Medicine and a consultant in neurology at the Mayo Clinic, in Scottsdale, Arizona.
-He is program director of the Mayo Clinic Neurology Residency Program and Headache Medicine Fellowship Program.
-He is also medical director of the Headache Program as well as the Concussion Program at Mayo Clinic in Arizona.
-Dr. Dodick is board certified by the Royal College of Physicians and Surgeons of Canada, and the American Board of Psychiatry and Neurology, and also holds United Council for Neurologic Subspecialties certification in headache medicine and an ABPN certification in vascular neurology.
+David Dodick, M.D., FAAN, is a professor of neurology at the Mayo Clinic College of Medicine and Science in Scottsdale, Arizona.
+He is the director of the headache program and the sports neurology and concussion program at Mayo Clinic in Arizona.
+He is an adjunct professor in the department of neurosciences, Norwegian University of Science and Technology.
+Dr. Dodick is board certified by the Royal College of Physicians and Surgeons of Canada and the American Board of Psychiatry and Neurology (ABPN).
+He also holds United Council for Neurologic Subspecialties certification in headache medicine and ABPN certification in vascular neurology.